smaremanda/add-in-docs/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 The update process is applied on a  _per-project basis_ - you'll need to repeat the updating process for each add-in project in which you want to use v1.1 of Office.js and add-in manifest schema.

- > You don't need local copies of the JavaScript API for Office files (Office.js and app-specific .js files) to develop anOffice Add-in (referencing the CDN for Office.js downloads the necessary files at runtime), but if you want a local copy of the library files you can use the [NuGet Command-Line Utility](http://docs.nuget.org/consume/installing-nuget) and the `Install-Package Microsoft.Office.js` command to download them.To get a copy of the XSD (XML Schema Definition) for the v1.1 add-in manifest, see the listing in [Schema map (add-in manifest schema v1.1)](http://msdn.microsoft.com/library/d5f72bff-3446-c64f-02ca-ab10b5648789%28Office.15%29.aspx).
+You don't need local copies of the JavaScript API for Office files (Office.js and app-specific .js files) to develop anOffice Add-in (referencing the CDN for Office.js downloads the necessary files at runtime), but if you want a local copy of the library files you can use the [NuGet Command-Line Utility](http://docs.nuget.org/consume/installing-nuget) and the `Install-Package Microsoft.Office.js` command to download them.

+ > **Note** To get a copy of the XSD (XML Schema Definition) for the v1.1 add-in manifest, see the listing in [Schema map (add-in manifest schema v1.1)](http://msdn.microsoft.com/library/d5f72bff-3446-c64f-02ca-ab10b5648789%28Office.15%29.aspx).

 ### To update the JavaScript API for Office library files in your project to use the newest release